-a.1.
-Personal Illness, or Disability, or Preventative Care
+1. Personal Illness, or Disability, or Preventive Care

-An eligible employee may use available accrued sick leave (1) for the diagnosis, care, or treatment of an existing health condition of, or preventive care for, the employee, or (2) if the employee for the employee's personal illness, personal disability (including pregnancy disability), or medical appointments.
-For use of available sick leave when an employee is taking Family and Medical Leave for their own serious health condition or as Pregnancy Disability Leave, refer to Article 16-

-Leaves of Absence, Sections D.1.f and E.5 who has contracted or incurred and is suffering from any non-work related illness or disability, which renders them unable to perform the duties of their position, may use accrued sick leave.
+An eligible employee may use available accrued sick leave (1) for the diagnosis, care, or treatment of an existing health condition of, or preventive care for, the employee or (2) for the employee's personal illness, personal disability (including pregnancy disability), or medical appointments.
+For use of available sick leave when an employee is taking Family and Medical Leave for their own serious health condition or as Pregnancy Disability Leave, refer to Article 17 - Leaves of Absence, Sections D.1.f and E.5, or (2) if the employee has contracted or incurred and is suffering from any non-work related illness or disability, which renders them unable to perform the duties of their position.

-- b.2.
-Family Illness, or Disability, or Preventative Care - a.
-An eligible employee may use up to thirty (30) days of available sick leave per year accrued sick leave (1) for any of the following reasons: - For the diagnosis, care, or treatment of an existing health condition of, or preventive care for, an employee's family member.
-For sick leave purposes, "Family member" is defined as a an employee's child, which means a biological, adopted, or foster child, stepchild, legal ward, or a child to whom the employee stands in loco parentis, regardless of age or dependency status; a biological, adoptive, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in locoparentis when the employee was a minor child; a spouse; a registered domestic partner; a grandparent; a grandchild; a sibling; or a designated person meaning a person identified by the employee at the time the employee requests paid sick days.
+- 2. Family Illness or Disability, or Preventative Care - a.
+An eligible employee may use up to thirty (30) days of available sick leave per year accrued sick leave for any of the following reasons: - i.
+For the diagnosis, care, or treatment of an existing health condition of, or preventive care for, an employee's family member.
+For sick leave purposes, "Ffamily member" is defined as an employee's child, which means a biological, adopted, or foster child, stepchild, legal ward, or a child to whom the employee stands in loco parentis, regardless of age or dependency status; a biological, adoptive, or foster parent, stepparent, or legal guardian of an employee or the employee's spouseor registered domestic partner, or a person who stood in loco parentiswhen the employee was a minor child; a spouse; a registered domestic partner; a grandparent; a grandchild; a sibling; or a designated person, meaning a person identified by the employee at the time the employee requests paid sick days.
 Regardless of age or dependency status, "child" means a biological, adopted, or foster child, stepchild, legal ward, or a child to whom the employee stands in place of a parent (in loco parentis).
 "Parent" means a biological, adoptive, or foster parent, stepparent, or legal guardian of the employee or the employee's spouse or domestic partner, or a person who stood in place of a parent (in loco parentis) when the employee was a minor child.

 "Designated person" is a person identified by the employee at the time the employee requests sick leave.
 Employees are limited to one designated person per calendar year for sick leave purposes.

-Accumulated sick leave per year may also be used when the employee is required to be in attendance or to provide care because of any of the following:
+Up to thirty (30) days of available Accumulated sick leave per year may also be used when the employee is required to be in attendance or to provide care because of any of the following